HughP/LinguisticsLibrarianList/README.md

   1. a metadata standard/schema for interoperability of linguistic resource discovery metadata
   2. a web location for doing a search for materials in participation archives

-  Within the context of the metadata standard, OLAC builds upon DCMI and uses DCMI term in addition to several extended vocabularies.
-OLAC is considered the best practice starting point for describing linguistic and language collections.
+  Within the context of the metadata standard, OLAC builds upon DCMI and uses DCMI terms in addition to several extended vocabularies.
+OLAC is considered the best practice starting point for describing collections of linguistic and language related resources.
 * [ONIX-PL](http://www.editeur.org/21/ONIX-PL/) - an XML format for the communication of license terms for digital publications in a structured and substantially encoded form, designed to serve the interests of all parties in the licensing chain.
 * [ISO 639-3](http://www-01.sil.org/iso639-3/default.asp) - Metadata for languages.
 * [MARC21](http://www.loc.gov/marc/96principl.html)